Anmol-Ghadia/web-calculator/README.md

 1) check that no two operators are consecutive ✅ Solved by the first check

 ## TODO
+1) Add cursor, so that the user can edit mistakes inbetween the expression
+1) recheck the evaluation rule of %
+1) debug the issue of (1)-(1)
 1) CSS polishing
 1) Add togglable Dark Theme
 1) Handle case where many digits are displayed